felixlu/awesome-stars/README.md

 ## TypeScript

+- [RooVetGit/Roo-Cline](https://github.com/RooVetGit/Roo-Cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
+- [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications
+- [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [pipijoe/xryder-web](https://github.com/pipijoe/xryder-web) - A rapid development template for middle and backend UI based on vite, react, tailwindcss and shadcn. 一个基于vite、react、tailwindcss和shadcn的中后台ui快速开发模板
 - [codestoryai/aide](https://github.com/codestoryai/aide) - The open-source AI-native IDE